Pitrified/interleave-epub/README.md

 * A whole bunch of language tag wrangling to load the right models.
 * As the app waits for user input on the first page, start loading the epubs assuming the lang tags are correct.
+* Find a way to make `TranslationPipeline` accept batches of sentences.